-The infographic can be found on an official website of Princeton University.
+The infographic can be found on the official website of Princeton University.
 It looks dazzling and messy, yet still visually appealing and intriguing.
-It houses several types of charts, maps, densely packed information and graphics.
+It houses several types of charts, maps, densely packed information, and graphics.
 While nowadays it may seem a bit primitive and oversimplified, however back in 2003 it was certainly considered to be a masterpiece.

-The infographi? owes its beauty to timeline concept.
-It is sleek, elegant and neat, even despite the fact that lines and captions are intersected thereby producing a bit cluttered feeling.
-Maybe it is not as informative as the previous example, yet it has an engaging idea skillfully brought to live that even now feels modern.
+The infographic owes its beauty to the timeline concept.
+It is sleek, elegant, and neat, even despite the fact that lines and captions are intersected thereby producing a bit cluttered feeling.
+Maybe it is not as informative as the previous example, yet it has an engaging idea skillfully brought to life that even now feels modern.

 The infographics of 2010 begin to look close to the contemporary ones.

 This one capably combines various types of charts and maps, strikes the balance between the graphics and content, incorporates lots of spacing to make viewers feel comfortable and employs coloring to put accents.
 Although it is not so bright and impressive as we are accustomed to seeing, yet its gloomy atmosphere and modest illustrations help to convey the seriousness and tragedy of the event.

 This was one of the first interactive infographics that was available as a typical web page.
 It was built with the help of HTML5 and CSS3 and included carefully-crafted graphs and images.
 Although it did not have dynamic features nor fancy animations, everything was static and immovable.
 However, it was a big leap forward, which marked the beginning of the era of web-based infographics.

 One of the first dynamic infographics was created as a video.
 This particular example lasts two minutes and includes simple graphics and smooth transitions between slides.
 All the information is briefly displayed.
 Just sit, relax and enjoy the stream.